 Figure 2: Direct connection for QSFP+ to SFP+ adapter module

 QSFP+ to SFP+ breakout cable consists of a QSFP+ connector on one end and four SFP+ connectors on the other end.
 Generally speaking, QSFP+ to SFP+ breakout cable can be divided into direct attach copper cable (DAC) and active optical cable (AOC).
 They are used to transmit 40Gbps data into four separate streams of 10Gbps data over a fan-out cable in a point-to-multipoint configuration.

-It's not difficult to find that a product's pricing is related to its popularity of the market to a certain extent.
+It's not difficult to find that a product's pricing is related to its popularity in the market to a certain extent.
 CVR-QSFP-SFP10G may be more expensive than expected on the market on account of the exclusive patent by some vendors.
-For short-reach transmission (＜10 m), DAC breakout cables provide the most cost-effective solution.
+For short-reach transmission (<10m), DAC breakout cables provide the most cost-effective solution.

-QSFP+ to 4x10G SFP+ breakout cables have mature technology compared to CVR-QSFP-SFP10G adapters.
-Influenced by the aforementioned factors, CVR-QSFP-SFP10G adapters haven't been widely used yet.
+QSFP+ to 4x10G SFP+ breakout cables have mature technology compared to CVR-QSFP-SFP10G adapter, which hasn't been widely used yet for the aforementioned factors.

 Considering the application in different scenarios, each solution has its adoptable point.
-If there is only one 10G device that needs to connect the switch, using a CVR-QSFP-SFP10G adapter is more appropriate.
+If there is only one 10G device that needs to connect the switch, using a QSFP+ to SFP+ adapter is more appropriate.
 Or there are multiple 10G devices in dispersed locations that need to connect to 40G switches.
-In this case, CVR-QSFP-SFP10G also offers a cost-effective solution.
+In this case, the adapter also offers a cost-effective solution.
 However, if the distribution of these 10G devices is rather concentrated, QSFP+ breakout cables will be better for an optimal ROI.